-Each Senate day begins with the "morning call," which includes petitions and memorials, introduction of bills and resolutions and their referral to committee. acceptance of messages, and consideration of motions, such as to concur with House amendments to Senate bills, to appoint Senate conferees, or to adopt conference committee reports.
+Each Senate day typically begins with the "morning call," which includes petitions and memorials, introduction of bills and resolutions and their referral to committee, acceptance of messages, and consideration of motions, such as to concur with House amendments to Senate bills, to appoint Senate conferees, or to adopt conference committee reports.
 After the morning call, the president may recognize a senator for a motion to suspend the regular order of business to take up a bill on second reading.
-If the motion receives the necessary two-thirds vote, the bill is considered on second reading.
+If the motion receives the necessary three-fifths vote, the bill is considered on second reading (Senate Rule 5.13).
 Amendments and approval on second reading require only majority approval.
-Unlike consideration of bills on the daily House calendar, bills on the Senate Intent Calendar need not be considered in any particular order nor considered at all unless the president recognizes a senator to move to suspend the regular order.